All Episodes

 You can't get it any other place but a hospital.

-And if you put it into the pharmacies and it is working, and Dr. Oz is going to argue on this program today, it's no longer anecdotal as I've been suggesting.
+And if you put it into the pharmacies and it is working and Dr. Oz is going to argue on this program today, it's no longer anecdotal as I've been suggesting.

-What doctors are saying, what doctors that are prescribing are saying, what patients that have taken it are saying after having taken it.
+A lot of anecdotal evidence, what doctors are saying, what doctors that are prescribing are saying, what patients that have taken it are saying after having taken it.

-It's now beyond that, and he will explain in detail.
+And he will explain in detail.

 He has some really good news to share with you today.

-Uh, but a state health department official, you know, they ship now doses all over the place.
+But a state health department official, you know, they ship now doses all over the place.

-Now the president said uh the governor of New York finally is going to open it to pharmacies.
+Now the president said the governor of New York finally is going to open it to pharmacies.

-That will relieve some of the pressure on hospitals as we hit the apex week that his own health department task force warned about, and this is that week.
+That will relieve some of the pressure on hospitals as we hit the apex week that his own health department task force warned about.

-And if he had purchased per their recommendation, because they said it was his responsibility to do so, and that this was going to happen, this was foreseeable, but he failed to do it.
+And if he had purchased per their recommendation, because they said it was his responsibility to do so and that this was going to happen, this was foreseeable, but he failed to do it, we'd be in a lot better shape.

-Anyway, so even the president said again, everyone makes their own medical decisions in consultation with your own doctor.
+Anyway, so even the president said, again, everyone makes their own medical decisions in consultation with your own doctor.

 I know many of you lost your doctor, lost your plan, and are paying more, but putting that separate issue aside.